Chip 'n Dale: Rescue Rangers (TV series): Critical reception

 Hal Erickson of Television Cartoon Shows, An Illustrated Encyclopedia compared the show to DuckTales, stating that it was "consummately produced and written," and its animation "succeeded in putting most other overseas output to shame."
 Emily Ashby of Common Sense Media rated the series 4 out of 5 stars, complimented the depiction of positive messages, citing teamwork and saying the series succeeds to depict a female character as a role model, while finding the show family-friendly and entertaining.
 IGN named Chip 'n Dale: Rescue Rangers as the 60th-best in the Top 100 Animated TV Shows.
 Jeremy Hayes of BuzzFeed ranked Chip 'n Dale: Rescue Rangers 4th in their "Best Cartoons From The '80s" list.
 Tyler B. Searle of Collider included in their "10 Best Animated Disney Channel Shows" list.

 Accolades

 The show was nominated at the 17th Daytime Emmy Awards for Outstanding Animated Program.

 Other media

+The Rescue Rangers make an minor appearance in the 2017 reboot of DuckTales episode "Double-O-Duck in You Only Crash Twice!", the Rescue Rangers are escaped laboratory test animals granted sentience by an intelligence ray created by the criminal syndicate F.O.W.L.'s scientist Black Heron (voiced by April Winchell), where Launchpad McQuack (voiced by Beck Bennett) absent-mindedly helps them escape.
+They return the favor when he battles Steelbeak in one of the episode's climactic scenes.
+Upon them leaving, he tells them "Thanks for the rescue!".

+They make appearance in "The Last Adventure!" where they are revealed to be some of the many adventurers, or adventure related people, to have been captured by F.O.W.L. for eradication.
+They, along with numerous other characters, give encouragement to Launchpad when he is up against Steelbeak and his brainwashed allies.
+Afterwards, they are seen along with the other freed heroes to watch Bradford Buzzard's defeat.